is-a-dev/docs/src/id/panduan/render.md

 - Navigate to **Settings > Custom Domains** and add `subdomain.is-a.dev` in the given field.
 - Render will provide a verification step, usually requiring you to add a DNS record.
 This step should be skipped if your subdomain is already pointing to Render's IP address (`216.24.57.1`).

-### Final Steps
+### Tahap Terakhir

-- Wait for the DNS changes to propagate.
-This can take from a few minutes to a couple of hours.
+- Nunggu biar DNS ke propagate.
+Bisa sampai beberapa menit, atau lebih dari sejam
-- Your Render service should now be accessible at `subdomain.is-a.dev`.
+- Website Render kamu bisa diakses di `<subdomain kamu>.is-a.dev` deh!